 High Low Method

-High low method is the mathematical method that cost accountant uses to separate between fixed and variable cost from mixed cost.
+High low method is the mathematical method that cost accountant uses to separate fixed and variable cost from mixed cost.
 We use the high low method when the cost cannot clearly separate due to its nature.
 Mixed cost is the combination of variable and fixed cost and it is also called “Semi Variable Cost”.
 It contains both fixed and variable costs.

 High Low method will give us the estimation of fixed cost and variable cost, the result may be changed when the total unit and cost of both point change.